Web

 Online channels not only connect students with potential activities to suit their tastes, the digital world also provides a way for applicants to tell their stories.

 “Every student should have a digital portfolio,” claims Getting Smart CEO Tom Vander Ark.
-This collection of accolades and experiences is clever way for students to exhibit their continued development.
+This collection of accolades and experiences is a clever way for students to exhibit their continued development.
 Many schools support this through advisory programs centered around online tools.
 Your online resume could be via a blog on Medium, an interactive presentation on Prezi, or even using Google Drive or Evernote.
 These systems are available for students, encouraged by high schools and increasingly becoming a part of the college enrollment procedure.

 Read More: Bringing Silicon Valley into Schools: How to Make Students Entrepreneurs of Their Own Education